CompOmics/compomics.github.io/pages/peptide-shaker/wiki/PeptideShakerCLI.md

                        files can be provided using the respective options.
                        (Should end with .gz.
 Existing file will be overwritten.)

+-rt_obs_pred_file      Path to the file where to write the observed and predicted RT values for each PSM.
+                       (Existing file will be overwritten.)

+-peaks_intensities_file
+                       Path to the file where to write the observed and predicted peaks intensities for each PSM.
+(Existing file will be overwritten.)

+-psm_ids_for_peaks_export
+                       Path to the file which includes the IDs of the PSMs for which the peaks of the predicted and observed spectra will be exported.

+-percolator_benchmark_results
+                       Path to the file containing Percolator results for each PSM.
+                       (Existing file will be overwritten.)

+-psm_identifiers_file  Path to the file where to write the existing identifiers for each PSM.
+                       (Existing file will be overwritten.)

 -percolator_cache      Enable the caching of Percolator features (1: true, 0: false, default is '0').
 ```